Party14534/BuildFromBat/README.md

 # Build From Bat

 ## Description
-This program simplifies the creation of build scripts for C++ projects, streamlining the development process.
+BuildFromBat simplifies the creation of build scripts for C++ projects, streamlining the development process.

 BuildFromBat manages the discovery and manipulation of directories and files required for the build process which enhances the efficiency of the project setup and execution, contributing to a more streamlined workflow for C++ development.

 ## How to install
 1. Ensure the latest version of Golang is installed
     - Golang can be installed from Go's official [website](https://go.dev/doc/install)
-2. Clone the repo in whichever way you please
+2. Clone the project repo
-3. In your terminal move into BuildFromBat's directory
+3. Open the terminal in BuildFromBat's directory
 4. Build the project using the go build command
 ```console
 go build